If you’re a fan of apple cider, you’re going to love this coffee cake!

 Instructions

-- Set a rack in the bottom-third of the oven and preheat to 350 °FSpray an 8-inch by 8-inch square baking pan with cooking spray (or grease with butter), then line with parchment paper so that at least two of the sides leave an overhang (this will make the cake easier to remove).
-Set aside.
+- Set a rack in the bottom-third of the oven and preheat to 350℉/177℃.Grease an 8-inch by 8-inch square baking pan, then line with parchment paper so that at least two of the sides leave an overhang (this will make the cake easier to remove).

 Reduce the apple cider

 - Add the apple cider to a medium sauce pot and bring to a boil.
-Reduce the heat and simmer for 15 to 20 minutes, or until the liquid has reduced to 2 cups.
+Lower the heat to a vigorous simmer and reduce the cider for 25 - 30 minutes, or until the liquid has reduced to 2 cups.
 Use a flexible heat-proof spatula to occasionally stir and scrape any residue from the sides.
 Note: Be careful when pouring the hot liquid into a measuring cup to check if it's reduced enough.
-I usually remove the pot from the stove and wait until it cools down slightly (about 30 seconds to a minute, or until the mixture is no longer spurting out bubbles) before carefully pouring it into the measuring cup.32 fluid ounces apple cider
+Remove the pot from the stove and wait until it cools down slightly (about 30 seconds, or until the mixture is no longer spurting out bubbles) before carefully pouring it into the measuring cup.32 fluid ounces apple cider

-- Make the apple cider glaze: Meanwhile, continue simmering the rest of the apple cider until it reduces to about 1/4 cup and thickens enough to coat the back of a spoon, about 10 to 15 minutes.
+- Make the apple cider glaze: Meanwhile, continue simmering the rest of the apple cider until it reduces to about ⅓ cup and thickens enough to coat the back of a spoon, about 15 minutes.
 Season with a pinch of salt.
 Set aside to cool.

 Prep the apples

 - Mix 1 teaspoon flour and 1 tablespoon of the apple cider glaze in a small bowl.
 Toss to coat with the apples.
-If the glaze feels very thick and difficult to work with, you can reheat it in the microwave for about 10 seconds to loosen it up.1 cup peeled and sliced apples, 1 teaspoon all-purpose flour
+Note: If the glaze feels very thick and difficult to work with, you can reheat it in the microwave for about 10 seconds to loosen it up.5 ounces peeled and sliced apples, 1 teaspoon all-purpose flour

 Make the cake

-- On low speed, alternate adding the dry ingredients and the apple cider/sour cream mixture until everything is just barely combined.
-Turn the mixer off, then use a spatula to stir in any remaining dry bits.60 grams full-fat sour cream
+- On low speed, add the salt, baking powder, baking soda, and ground cinnamon.
+Alternate adding the flour and the apple cider/sour cream mixture until everything is just barely combined.
+Turn the mixer off, then use a spatula to fold in any remaining dry bits.
+Fold the sliced apples into the batter until just combined.½ teaspoon diamond-crystal kosher salt (plus more for seasoning), 1 ½ teaspoons baking powder, ½ teaspoon baking soda, 1 ½ teaspoons ground cinnamon, 188 grams all-purpose flour

 Layer the cake